CenterForOpenScience/OSFDocs/docs/projects/settings.rst

 The project settings page shows different options for contributors with different permissions.

-If the user is an admin on the project, there are five sections in the Settings page that they can configure: "Configure Project/Component," "Select Add-ons," "Configure Wiki," "Configure Commenting," "Configure Notifications."
+If the user is an admin on the project, there are five sections in the Settings page that they can configure: "Project/Component," "Select Add-ons," "Wiki," "Commenting," "Email Notifications."
 Additional sections are shown if the project is public or if add-ons are configured.
-If the project is public, "Configure Wiki" is shown.

-If the user is a read+write contributor, only the "Configure Project," "Select Add-ons," "Configure Add-ons," and "Configure Notifications" panels are visible.
+If the user is a read+write contributor, only the "Project," "Select Add-ons," "Add-ons," "Wiki," and "Email Notifications" panels are visible.

-If the user is a read only contributor, only the "Configure Notifications" panel is visible.
+If the user is a read only contributor, only the "Notifications" panel is visible.

-If the user is a contributor on a parent project, but not a sub-project/component, only the "Configure Notifications" panel is visible on the settings page.
+If the user is a contributor on a parent project, but not a sub-project/component, only the "Notifications" panel is visible on the settings page.

-Configure Project/Component
+Project/Component
 ^^^^^^^^^^^^^^^^^
 **Purpose:** Configuring the project or component allows the user to update the category, edit the title or description, or delete the project/component.

-The first item in the Configure Project panel is "Category."
+The first item in the Project panel is "Category."
 A dropdown allows admins to select a category to assign to the project.
 Projects cannot change their category—the dropdown is visible but inactive and set to "Project."
 Muted text below a project's dropdown reads::